 BBC News: A brief history of the UK Parliament Parliament started as a King's Council.
 The king asked their advice, but did what he wanted.
 These meetings led to formal arrangements which eventually became the House of Lords.
-By the 13th Century, a parliament was when kings met up with English barons to raise cash for fighting wars.
-Thanks to the Magna Carta of 1215, kings were obliged to ask before taking anyone's money.
+By the 13th Century, kings met up with English barons only to raise cash for fighting wars.
+Thanks to the Magna Carta of 1215, kings needed the Parliament's permission to levy taxes.
 Simon de Montfort's parliament in 1265 was the first to involve knights, not only the aristocracy.
 Elections were held for the first time and this was the origin of the House of Commons.
 With the Act of Union (1536-43), Wales passed under British rule and could send representatives to Parliament.
 By 1603, England and Scotland had the same king but different parliaments.
 King James tried to persuade the English Parliament to bring the Scottish Parliament into the fold, but English MPs refused to let any Scots into Westminster.
 The Commons got into their stride in the 1620s.
 Eventually, Charles I dissolved Parliament for 11 years and brought it back when he needed money for war.
 Later, the king was put on trial and executed.
 The Commons voted to abolish the monarchy.

 After the civil war, Cromwell annexed Scotland and Ireland into a full union with a single parliament at Westminster.
 The 1654 parliament was the first one in which the whole of Britain was represented, but Cromwell dissolved it pretty quickly.

 The 1707 Act of Union brought England and Scotland together - with one king and no more Scottish Parliament.
 Scottish MPs and Lords made their way down to Westminster.
-With the Act of Union with Ireland in 1800, a hundred Irish MPs turned up at Westminster, However, in 1920 Northern Ireland was given back its own parliament, which was suspended again in 1972.
-In the 19th century there were big changes to Parliament, with more men being given the vote and people being allowed to vote in secret.
+With the Act of Union with Ireland in 1800, a hundred Irish MPs turned up at Westminster.
+However, in 1920 Northern Ireland was given back its own parliament, which was suspended again in 1972.
+In the 19th century there were big changes to Parliament: more men could vote and people could vote in secret.
 Women finally got the vote in 1918 after the campaign by the Suffragettes.
 Parliament had its first major jolt to the system in a long while when Labour came into government in 1997.
 Tony Blair decided to complete some unfinished business.
-Along came a Parliament for
+Along came a Parliament for Scotland with devolved powers, and the Northern Ireland and Welsh assemblies.